prabhatrai11/CV-Parakh/README.md

 # Job Parakh

-**Job Parakh** is a machine learning and natural language processing-based application designed to evaluate job readiness based on skills, qualifications, and experiences.
+**Job Parakh** is a machine learning and natural language processing-based application designed to evaluate  resume readiness based on skills, qualifications, and experiences.
 It helps users assess their suitability for various job positions and suggests potential career paths.

 ## Table of Contents